 More importantly, if you’re asking for something, such as to “bounce an idea off” the recipient, bring something valuable to the table that you can offer in return.
 I know this can be really hard in some situations, such as when a student reaches out to an experienced executive, but even the inexperienced have valuable info or stories to share.
 Everyone sees the world from a different perspective, and the important people that you’re trying to reach via email are surrounded by people - more like robots - that never have anything important to share.
 So you really make yourself stand out if you can offer something useful in return for the favor.

 No matter what happens, you should always thank the recipient for sharing their valuable time with you.
 That’s actually the signoff I use in most of my serious emails.
 Later on, I may choose a less serious signoff, such as “may the force be with you”, but I certainly make sure the recipient knows that I know their time is extremely valuable.
 While the above five phrases can be easily misinterpreted in many situations, thanking someone for their time is always a safe bet.

-Join the conversation on Facebook, Twitter, Pinterest, or Google+, and stay ahead of the game with an occasional laugh and non-stop marketing & business advice, news and analysis.
+Join us on Facebook, Pinterest, Google+ or Linkedin, and stay ahead of the game with an occasional laugh, non-stop marketing advice, and insightful business analysis - plus: free fonts, easy-lunch recipes and more.
 Brought to you by AnyPromo.com.